sueLan/suelan.github.io/source/_posts/iOS-Simulator-from-the-Command-Line.md

 ### Privacy and Permissions

-These commands could be very useful when you are developing some features and have to test the permissions.
+These commands, introduced in Xcode 11.4,  could be very useful when you are developing some features and have to test the permissions.

 ```
 ➜  ~ xcrun simctl privacy